-Soprano MEGAN WESTON is recognized for her “remarkable virtuosity and charm” (FINANCIAL TIMES), her “gorgeous lyric soprano” (OPERA MAGAZINE), and “strong and persuasive” acting (THE NEW YORK TIMES).
-Early in her career, she gained attention as Lisa in La sonnambula with the Caramoor Music Festival and the Orchestra of St. Luke's, and as Lightfoot McClendon in the premiere production of Carlisle Floyd’s Cold Sassy Tree with San Diego Opera.
+Soprano MEGAN WESTON is recognized for her “remarkable virtuosity and charm” (FINANCIAL TIMES), her “gorgeous lyric soprano” (OPERA MAGAZINE), and as a “strong and persuasive” performer (THE NEW YORK TIMES).
+She first gained attention as Lisa in La sonnambula with the Caramoor Music Festival and the Orchestra of St. Luke's, and as Lightfoot McClendon in the world premiere production of Carlisle Floyd’s Cold Sassy Tree with San Diego Opera.

-In 2020, she performed The Swallow and Match Girl in Sergio Cervetti's opera Elegy for a Prince with DCINY at Carnegie Hall, Stern Auditorium, appeared at Carnegie’s Zankel Hall in a program for Chinese New Year, Ocean City Pops in New Jersey, as well as live-streamed performances for Columbia University.
-In 2019, she performed Jenny in Stephen Sondheim's Company with Madison Lyric Stage, Frasquita in Carmen with the Phoenicia Festival of the Voice, and the premiere of Two Masses by Phillipe Treuille with the Long Island Chorale Society.
-Her voice can be heard on the Netflix limited series The Queen’s Gambit.
+In 2021-22, she made her debut with the Joroinen Festival in all Gershwin programs with the Jyväskylä Big Band and the Cantinovum Chamber Choir in Finland.
+She appeared on Savonlinna AAMU morning show and toured with the Bad Boys of Opera in Fort Meyers and St. Augustine, Florida, and performed concerts with Columbia University and Athena Music Foundation.
+Just prior to the pandemic, she performed The Swallow and Match Girl in Sergio Cervetti's opera Elegy for a Prince with Distinguished Concerts International Orchestra at Carnegie Hall, Stern Auditorium, and sang at Carnegie’s Zankel Hall in Chinese New Year Spectacular.
+She performed Jenny in Stephen Sondheim's Company with Madison Lyric Stage, Frasquita in Carmen with the Phoenicia International Festival of the Voice, and premiered Two Masses by Phillipe Treuille with the Long Island Chorale Society.

-MEGAN WESTON began her career in the young artist programs of Utah Opera, San Diego Opera, and the Aspen Opera Theater Center.
-She is the recipient of major awards from such esteemed organizations as the Gerda Lissner International Competition, the Lee Schaenen Foundation Competition, the Metropolitan Opera National Council Western Regional Auditions, the Pavarotti International Competition, Leni Fe Bland Foundation Awards, Joyce Dutka Arts Competition, NATS Competition, and the Loren L. Zachary National Competition.
-A member of BMI and SAG/AFTRA, her compositions and acting have been featured in television shows and films.
+MEGAN WESTON began her career in the resident artist programs of Utah Opera, San Diego Opera, and the Aspen Opera Theater Center.
+She is the recipient of major awards from such esteemed organizations as the Gerda Lissner International Competition, the Lee Schaenen Foundation Competition, the Metropolitan Opera National Council Western Regional Auditions, the Pavarotti International Competition, Leni Fe Bland Foundation Awards, Joyce Dutka Arts Competition, NATS-LA Competition, and the Loren L. Zachary National Competition.
+A member of BMI and SAG/AFTRA, her compositions, voice and acting have been featured in television shows, commercials, and films, including Perry Mason and The Queen's Gambit.
 A frequent collaborator with contemporary composers, she has premiered works by Carlisle Floyd, Nico Muhly, Myron Fink, Harold Farberman, Arthur Kopit, Ben Moore, and many more.